Rust is quickly cementing itself as the language of choice for writing

 Vim.
 You can customise the colours and output via setting default

-options in an env var, I've tweaked the colours a little bit and it so
+options in an env var, I've tweaked the colours a little bit and

 export SKIM_DEFAULT_OPTIONS='--layout=reverse --color=light,fg:8,bg:15,current_bg:7,matched_bg:10,current_match:8'